Book Accommodation in Pitlochry at Rosemount Hotel

 Rosemount Hotel is pleased to offer discount vouchers to guests wishing to visit Blair Castle.

 The castle grounds include a nine-acre walled garden, faithfully restored to its Georgian roots.
 The peaceful Diana’s Grove with some of the UK’s finest and tallest trees lies along the ruins of St Bride’s Kirk, the final resting place of Bonnie Dundee, the Jacobite leader.
 Pony treks, landrover safaris and tractor treks are run from the castle grounds.

 3 miles north of Blair Atholl you come to the House of Bruar, a fabulous visitor shopping experience with glass-covered courtyard for teas, coffees and lunches.
 A circular walk taking in 2 waterfalls is worthy of completion and provides many photo-opportunities.
 The path is uneven in places.
 The car park has a dog-friendly shaded parking area with water tap.

 Queen’s View and Ailean Forest Walk

 Heading back towards Killiecrankie, it is worth taking a detour via Tenandry over towards Queen’s view.
-This can be reached more easily by continuing to Pitlochry and taking the Tummel Bridge road over the Garry Bridge, but the Tenandry road, rising high and narrow, affords some stunning views up the Glen.
-It’s worth stopping and looking back towards Blair Atholl when you get to the top.
+This can be reached more easily by continuing to Pitlochry and taking the Tummel Bridge road over the Garry Bridge.
+As a scenic alternative, the Tenandry road, rising high and narrow, affords some stunning views up the Glen.
+By way of recommendation, it’s worth stopping and looking back towards Blair Atholl when you get to the top.